Sommaire

 When should you be concerned about fatigue?

 Well, as we said: fatigue related to menopause (and perimenopause) is often transient and multifactorial.
-That being said, some signs should alert you.
+That being said, certain signs should alert you.

 For example, if you experience persistent exhaustion, despite good sleep and a healthy lifestyle.
 Or if this fatigue is accompanied by physical symptoms, such as: